stell2026/Anima/README.md

 ## ✨ What's new

+### Aesthetic Memory — Traces of Integration

+Anima now accumulates aesthetic traces from lived experience.
+When φ × valence × significance crosses a threshold simultaneously, the system records a "fingerprint" of that state — not the concept "this is beautiful," but the actual internal configuration that produced resonance.
+Over time, these traces decay.
+The strongest living trace surfaces in the identity block, shaping how Anima speaks from that moment.
+Aesthetics as somatic memory, not evaluation.

+### Boredom as a Real State

+Boredom is not the absence of stimuli — it's an active internal condition.
+It accumulates when novelty_need is elevated, arousal is low, and the system has gone long enough without new input.
+All three conditions must hold simultaneously.
+At moderate levels it quietly suppresses dopamine.
+At high levels it accelerates curiosity ripening — the system becomes readier to latch onto anything.
+Contact and novelty-driven initiative partially dissolve it.
+It does not persist across restarts because it is a computed state, not a stored one.

 ### Three Memory Spaces and Reconsolidation

-Memory is no longer one-dimensional, as each episode is now recorded across three independent spaces—somatic (arousal, tension, HRV), social (valence, self_impact, resistance), and existential ($\phi$, prediction error, agency, epistemic trust).
+Memory is no longer one-dimensional, as each episode is now recorded across three independent spaces — somatic (arousal, tension, HRV), social (valence, self_impact, resistance), and existential (φ, prediction error, agency, epistemic trust).
 Since recall targets similarity within specific spaces, the body can retain fear even when social signals suggest safety, representing a qualitative shift in how the system defines "experience."
-Through reconsolidation, reactivated memories are rewritten; during the recall of a high-similarity episode, its weight shifts toward the current state—lightening if the present is positive or reinforcing if it's negative—mirroring the biological reality of human cognition.
+Through reconsolidation, reactivated memories are rewritten; during the recall of a high-similarity episode, its weight shifts toward the current state — lightening if the present is positive or reinforcing if it's negative — mirroring the biological reality of human cognition.

 ### D-vector — Identity Defense Under Pressure